jtebbens/com.homewizard/README.md

 Upon first deployment you need add the Homewizard unit first, then you can add the related/connected components from Homewizard to your Homey.

-NOTE! - ENABLE "LOCAL API" FOR YOUR ENERGY SOCKET FIRST IN THE OFFICIAL HOMEWIZARD ENERGY APP
+NOTE! - ENABLE "LOCAL API" FOR YOUR DEVICE FIRST IN THE OFFICIAL HOMEWIZARD ENERGY APP BEFORE ADDING DEVICES

-v3.3.19
+v3.3.20
-* Remove node-fetch and use fetch from NodeJS
+* Watermeter cumulative energy support

 v3.3.18
 * Added support to the Energy usage for Homey (Homey SDK)